tristanpenman/n64-heart-rust/examples/02-calling-rust-from-c/README.md

 The easiest way for us to integrate Rust code into a Nintendo 64 ROM is to call Rust from C. Doing this allows us to compile some of our code as a Rust library, and call to that from C.

+## Acknowledgements

+This example is based on work published in the [N64-Rust-Sample](https://github.com/Mr-Pnut/N64-Rust-Sample) repo on GitHub.

 ## Prerequisites

 This example will require the following to be installed: